mcherif/plant-disease-rag-assistant/README.md

 - **Document retrieval**: Search and retrieve relevant information from a knowledge base.
 - **Conversational assistant**: Ask questions and receive context-aware, grounded answers.
 - **Hybrid retrieval**: Combines BM25 and vector search (FAISS) for robust results.
+- **Resilient indexing**: Automatically rebuilds an in-memory FAISS index from the bundled KB when the persisted artifacts are unavailable (helpful for fresh CI runs or git-lfs checkouts).
 - **APIs**: RESTful endpoints for integration and automation.
 - **Multi-UI support**: Streamlit (main), FastAPI backend, Gradio (deprecated)